arantespp/arantespp.com/posts/zettel/decision-mental-models.md

 ---
 title: Decision Mental Models
-excerpt: Decision mental models are models that are used to make a decision.
+excerpt: Decision mental models are frameworks that people use to make decisions.
 date: 2021-04-22
 rating: 2
 tags:
   - mental models
+  - decision-making
 ---

 ## Notes

-- Decision mental models are models that are used to make a decision.
+- Decision mental models are frameworks that people use to make decisions

 - They help you make better decisions.